-Justice has become a watchword since then.
-Three men have been arrested and charged with executing the murder.
-They're pleading innocent and have yet to face trial.
-Meanwhile, the suspected masterminds remain at large.
+Justice has become a watchword since then. innocent and have yet to face trial.
+Meanwhile,

-A Council of Europe report raises 'serious concerns' over the investigation and the rule of law in Malta.
+A Council of Europe report raises 'serious of law in Malta.
 Caruana Galizia's family and civil-society groups have called for an independent inquiry, but the government has resisted, insisting it would affect ongoing investigations.
-Vigils are held on the 16th of every month in the capital city, Valetta, but the authorities routinely remove the flowers and candles left at a makeshift memorial.
+Vigils are held on the 16th of every month in the capital city, Valetta, but the authorities routinely remove the flowers and lence, and Caruana Galizia's murder was one in a string of car bombings since 2016.
+Most of those attacks targeted organized-crime figures, and were associated with unfolding.
+What is now known is that companies owned drug trafficking and the lucrative, large-scale smuggling of diesel from Libya to Malta and Italy.
+This trade payments of \$2 million from a company in Dubai.
+This emerged after the Libvan revolution of 2011.